liansheng/sanic_demo/readme.md

-# sanic demo for loggin and rigistered
+# sanic demo for logging and rigistered